rodalbert/rodalbert/index.md

 # What I done

-Student of Computer Science Engeneer in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic system problems.
+Former Student of Computer Science Engeneer in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic problems.

-Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where i work in teams in order to improve coding skills.
+Former Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where i work in teams in order to improve coding skills.

 System Developer in [Institute of Informatics, Public Institute](http://www.seg-social.pt/ii-ip-instituto-de-informatica-ip) Collaborator in the development of the information system ́s core procurement and contracts of informatics institute.